-This new funding event, together with the MassChallenge Diamond Award from November, is fueling a new wave of growth at TellusLabs, including heads of engineering, data science, product, and business development.
+This new funding event, together with our MassChallenge Diamond Award from November, is fueling a new wave of growth at TellusLabs; including new heads of engineering, data science, product, and business development.
 Learn about the new team here.
-And we’re recruiting top engineering and data science talent, contact firstname.lastname@example.org to find out more.
+Additionally, we are recruiting top engineering and data science talent--contact email@example.com to find out more.

 “We’re witnessing the birth of a new space sector,” said Roger Ehrenberg, managing partner of IA Ventures.
 “While the market will ultimately impact decision making in almost all industries on Earth, there is clear initial demand for intelligence on global crop production.
 With the team’s deep domain experience in satellite remote sensing, physical geography, and statistics and machine learning we view TellusLabs as an early leader in this burgeoning market.”